linl33/bohemia/guides/guide_openhds_setup.md

 - Log out
 - Log in as odk_prod with password data

+## Setting up local python tools

+There are some tools that help to both download the census excel from google docs as well as convert it to xml.
+This can all be done in the `scripts/census_excel_to_xml.py` script.
+To prepare your system to run it:

+- Clone the bohemia github repo: `git clone https://github.com/databrew/bohemia`
+- Create a virtual environment to be used with python's package manager.
+Follow [these steps](https://itnext.io/virtualenv-with-virtualenvwrapper-on-ubuntu-18-04-goran-aviani-d7b712d906d5).
+Then `mkvirtualenv bohemia`
+- Get inside the virtual environment (`workon bohemia`) and intall python pacakges: `pip install -r requirements.txt`
+- From within the main `bohemia` directory, `cd` into `scripts` and run `python census_excel_to_xml.py`

 ## Upload HDSS Core XLSForms

 - The below steps only need to be taken once:
     - Download the xlsforms base forms for OpenHDS from [here](https://github.com/SwissTPH/openhds-tablet/releases/download/1.5/xlsforms.zip).
     - Extract into the `xforms/openhds_original/xlsx` of the `bohemia` directory (cloned from https://github.com/databrew/bohemia)
+    - Copy all to the `xforms/openhds_modified/xlsx`
+    - Make the following changes manually:
-    - Modify `change_hoh.xlsx` so as to remove all references to the `earliestDate` field
+      - Modify `change_hoh.xlsx` so as to remove all references to the `earliestDate` field (this field was causing errors)
-    - Modify as necessary (more details to go here later)
     - Export each form as xml into `xforms/openhds_original/xml`
       - To do this, use the [pyxform](https://github.com/XLSForm/pyxform/) library, installed into the `bohemia` virtual environment:
     ```